Having heard someone wonder if they were turning their child gay, I decided to address the question, “can I make my kid gay?”

-Whether you believe that sexual orientation is genetically determined, a choice, or neither, thinking that you can do anything about who your child is ultimately attracted to is naïve at best, and harmful to your child’s self concept at worst.
-More important for you to recognize is that in asking the question, you reveal a bias against a same sex love interest by your child.
-When you do that, you are setting them up for a lifetime of battles against depression, anxiety, relationship problems and self doubt.
+Whether you believe that sexual orientation is genetically determined, a choice or neither; thinking that you can do anything about who your child is ultimately attracted to is naïve at best, and harmful to your child’s self-concept at worst.
+It’s more important for you to recognize that in asking the question, you reveal a bias against a same-sex love interest by your child.
+When you do that, you are setting them up for a lifetime of battles against depression, anxiety, relationship problems, and self-doubt.

-Overcoming any difficulty you have about who your child loves (or might love) and how they love (or might love), and letting go of how you think what they are doing reflects on you is more important than anything else you can give them.
+Overcoming any difficulty you have about who your child loves (or might love), and letting go of how you think what they are doing reflects on you, is more important than anything else you can give them.
 In the end, they are going to develop the attachments and connections that make them feel good, no matter what your difficulties are with what they are doing.

-Society may tell your child that something is wrong with them, but your refusal to agree will shield them, provide them with confidence and allow them to move forward in life with ease.
+Society may tell your child that something is wrong with them.
+But your refusal to agree will shield them, provide them with confidence, and allow them to move forward in life with ease.

 Don’t let your difficulty become your child’s stumbling block.
 Find out why you worry if your child might be gay.

 Ready to figure this out?
 Call me.
 Let’s talk.